-Born in Madrid, Miguel began his undergraduate studies with Luis Fonseca at the Royal Conservatory of Madrid.
-During this time, he combined his musical education with a degree in architecture at the Escuela Técnica Superior de Arquitectura de Madrid.
-Later he moved to London to complete his studies at the Guildhall School of Music & Drama under Luis Cabrera and Rinat Ibragimov, thanks to the economic support of the school, Juventudes Musicales de Madrid and Instituto Aragonés de Empleo.
+Born in Madrid in 1996, Miguel Pliego García began his Bachelor degree studies with Luis Fonseca at the Real Conservatory, combining his musical education with a degree in Architecture at the ETSAM.
+Later he completed his undergraduate studies at the Guildhall School of Music & Drama in London under Professor Luis Cabrera and Rinat Ibragimov.
+At present, he is currently studying a Master’s degree with Professor Wies de Boevé at the Zürcher Hochschule der Künste.
+This was possible thanks to the economical support of Juventudes Musicales de Madrid, INAEM, ZHdK Foundation and the Lyra Stiftung.

-He has attended several courses, receiving lessons from musicians such as Edicson Ruiz, Johane González Seijas, David Takeno, Janne Saksala, Detmar Kurig, Cecelia Bruggemeyer, Jan Vogler and Carole Petitdemange.
-Furthermore, his passion for modern music has brought him to take jazz courses at the Conservatorium van Amsterdam and the Berklee College of Music, for which he was awarded a full scholarship.
+He has attended several courses receiving lessons from musicians like Edicson Ruiz, Alberto Boccini, Janne Saksala, David Takeno, Evan Rothstein, Cecelia Bruggemeyer, Jan Vogler and Carole Petitdemange.
+Furthermore, his passion for modern music has brought him to take jazz courses at the Conservatorium van Amsterdam and the Berklee College of Music, for which he was awarded with a full scholarship.

-Beyond large ensembles he enjoys playing chamber music and solo concerts, being accompanied by the RCSMM String Orchestra and Orquesta de Cámara Andrés Segovia under the direction of Víctor Ambroa in the Auditorio Nacional de Madrid.
-Last September he received the First Prize in the Viennese Double Bass Competition in Amsterdam.
+Beyond the big ensembles he enjoys playing chamber music and solo concerts, having been invited by festivals like the Encuentro de Música Santander, Gustav Mahler Academy, Davos Music Festival and Moritzburg Festival.
+As a soloist he has been accompanied by the RCSMM String Orchestra and Orquesta de Cámara Andrés Segovia under direction of Víctor Ambroa in the Auditorio Nacional de Madrid, invited by A+música Association.
+Furthermore, he was awarded with the first Prize in the Viennese Double Bass Competition in 2019 in Amsterdam.

 Born in Bath and raised in the South West, George is now based in London and enjoys a busy and varied life as a versatile chamber and orchestral musician and teacher.